Urology Care Foundation - What is Male Infertility?

 Transrectal Ultrasound

 Your health care provider may order a transrectal ultrasound.
 Ultrasound uses sound waves bouncing off an organ to get a picture of the organ.
 A probe is placed in the rectum.
 It beams sound waves to the nearby ejaculatory ducts.
-The health care provider can see if structures such as the ejaculatory duct or seminal vesicles are poorly formed or blocked.
+The provider can see if structures such as the ejaculatory duct or seminal vesicles are poorly formed or blocked.

 Testicular Biopsy